 One way to achieve it is by investing in UX writing.

-How can a copywriter contribute to improving the user experience?
+How a copywriter can contribute to improving the user experience

 A copywriter can contribute to improving the digital user experience by crafting UX copy.

 Copywriters who craft UX copy are called UX writers, UX copywriters or content designers.

 Now that we’ve seen some aspects of the novel economy, I remind you that this term was invented in 2020.

 However, since I’m positive it will determine the year that’s about to start, I wanted to begin my 2021 by publishing this post about the new economy.

 So, as Brian Solis said on one occasion, the time has come to take a step toward the novel economy.

 Now we just need vision and inspiration.

 And, of course, a copywriter on the team.